funvill/funvill.github.io/_posts/2007-03-31-daily-chess-puzzles.md

 ---
-title: Daily Chess Puzzles
+title: "Daily Chess Puzzles"
 date: 2007-03-31 09:31:00
+categories:
+- Chess
-categories: Chess Games
+- Games
+slug: daily-chess-puzzles

 ---

 <a href="http://www.abluestar.com/chess/" title="Chess Board"><img src="/public/uploads/2007/03/5_52_chessboard_chess3gif.gif" alt="Chess Board" align="right" /></a>I have created a script that generates a new chess puzzle from a database once a day.
 The puzzles can be email to you or you can subscribe via a RSS feed.
 <ul>
 	<li><a href="http://www.abluestar.com/chess/"> A list of past chess puzzles</a></li>